-- your allotted time.

-- The "three rules" of public speaking.

-- Destroys good will, damages your likability.

-- Arrogant and insulting:

-- Are you are more important than audience?

-- Did you not practice?
-Audience not worth it?

-- Could you not be bothered to look up the specifications for the talk?

-I have never seen a scientific talk too short.
+- your allotted time. - The "three rules" of public speaking. - Destroys good will, damages your likability. - Arrogant and insulting: - Are you are more important than audience? - Did you not practice?
+Audience not worth it? - Could you not be bothered to look up the talk specifications? - I have never seen a scientific talk too short.